CONSTITUTION AND RULES OF THE BURY AND DISTRICT

 forwarded by the home Club to the Match Secretary.
 All cards must either bear a postmark within

-48 hours of the match or be delivered by hand within 72 hours of the match, otherwise a fine of £2 will be imposed.
+72 hours of the match, otherwise a fine of £2 will be imposed.
 Sunday shall be ignored for all purposes of

 this rule.
 If a score card is submitted